dbanetto/uni/assign2/report.md

 # Abstract

-This is a proposal for a case study into the failure of the Basin Flyover project in 2014.
+This is a proposal for a case study into the failure of the Basin Flyover project.

-The Basin Flyover project is a sub-project to improve the major roads in Wellington and is related to the improvements the Mt.
-Victoria Tunnel.
+The Basin Flyover project was a sub-project that intended to improve the major roads in Wellington.
-It was canceled due to failing to get the go ahead from the Environmental Protection Agency on ground that the total costs of the project did not outweigh the benefits of the project.
+It was canceled as it failed to get the go ahead from the Environmental Protection Agency on grounds that the total costs of the project did not outweigh the benefits.

-This case study will focus on how the communication, heritage and amenity impacts of the project where handled.
+This case study will focus on how communication, heritage and amenity impacts of the project were handled.
-It will draw recommendations to help improve the success of similar projects and better understanding its failings.
+It will draw recommendations on how to improve of future projects of a similar nature as well as provide understanding as why such projects fail.

 # Background
 <!-- listing of resources & descriptions of refs -->